Write accessible documentation

 Images can help sighted readers understand complex workflows, refer to an icon, or view a portion of the UI, but they must include surrounding text to be meaningful for users with visual disabilities.
 If your image isn't visually valuable, replace the image with text instead.
 When you create an image, check that the image reinforces the understanding of the surrounding text and includes alt text.

-Follow this guidance when using images in your documentation:
+Follow these guidelines when using images in your documentation:

-- Don't rely on color to convey the message of the image.
-Use a combination of colors, shapes, patterns, explanatory text, and labels instead.
+• When using color, include other indicators to convey the message of the image.
+Use a combination of colors, shapes, patterns, explanatory text, and labels.
+To see an example of a diagram that uses other methods to convey information besides color, see Diagrams.

-- Always include alt text.
+• Always include alt text for every image.
 For guidance on writing alt text, see Include alt text.

 For more guidance on using images, see Including images in Splunk docs.